 Assessment: Metropolitan's storage balances both within and outside of the service area have improved since the 2020 IRP Needs Assessment.
 An indicator of the effectiveness of Metropolitan's storage portfolio is closely tracking the ability to store water and withdraw it when needed, as well as ensuring the accessibility of these storage programs (particularly for areas dependent on the SWP).
-Through diverse and expansive storage accounts, Metropolitan is well-positioned for the next potential drought sequence (Figure 6).
-However, Metropolitan's storage will fluctuate in the coming years depending on hydrologic conditions and on regulations, including the outcome of the ongoing Colorado River negotiations, and the snapshot of today's storage levels does not in itself change the long-term concerns identified in the Needs Assessment.
+Through diverse and expansive storage accounts, Metropolitan's storage will fluctuate in the coming years depending on hydrologic conditions and on regulations, including the outcome of the ongoing Colorado River negotiations, and the snapshot of today's storage levels does not in itself change the long-term concerns identified in the Needs Assessment.
 While Metropolitan will continue to manage its storage to support near-term supply and operational demands, it will also pursue additional and improved capacity that may affect our resource planning as that capacity comes online.